rohannramesh/2p_preprocess/README.md

 ### Preprocessing pipeline

-PreProcessing Steps - to run look at Run_PreProcess_Pipeline.m Additional details also included about each step included in this script
+PreProcessing Steps - to run look at Run_PreProcess_Pipeline.m.
+Additional details also included about each step included in this script
 1. Define your PreProcessing object
 2. Save object